 Business personal contacts only have six fields of information.
 The first five are First Name, Last Name, Company, Phone number, and Email.

 The sixth field Share contact with everyone in the company is a toggle to make the contact public inside the company.
 When you toggle it on the contact will be available to all other users in the company under their TeleConsole's personal contacts.

 Company contacts include all the users, agents, and co-workers on your office phone system.
 You can also think of company contacts as inside contacts - that is contacts solely on the internal phone system in your office.

 Company contacts are marked with a yellow icon.
-The number shown for them is either their extension or the phone line on the PBX system - which is shorter than a regular phone number and require no area code (company contacts may also have a regular number using Direct Inward Dialing.)
+The number shown for them is either their extension or the phone line on the PBX system – which is shorter than a regular phone number and requires no area code (company contacts may also have a regular number using Direct Inward Dialing.)

 Company contacts are created by your telephone system administrator.
 Every time a new worker joins the company, the administrator creates a telephone account with a line number for him.
 This new worker's line number (or extension) will automatically show up in your company contacts.